goncalo22/SkyrimNet-GamePlugin/docs/Features/GameMaster.md

 - Activate `F10` (continuous) during immersive scenes, like rituals, boss fights, or romantic interludes.
 - Combine with `Insert` input to inject surprises or react to roleplay manually.
 - Use small cooldowns (e.g., 6s) only during focused storytelling, not during combat or exploration.
+- **If the Gamemaster seems to not be triggering conversations,after the established cooldowns, a re-load of the game should solve it.**